erichoonpark/desk.comimporttool/README.md

 ## Synopsis
 A tool for importing companies and customers into the Desk.com platform from CSV.
 Agents or customers can import companies or customers simply with a click of a button.
 The project is built off of Node.js and Express.

+## Instructions
+Okey dokey!
+You need to import some companies, well I have the tool for you.
+The Desk.com Import Tool is specifically to quickly and easily import companies from a CSV.
+We can complete the process in five easy steps.

+1. Populate the CSV with all company details i.e. name, domains, custom fields.
+You name it, you got it.
+Just be sure that all custom fields are already created in the customer’s environment and that your drop down choices are made as well!
+2. Check that all data types align!

+  a.Number: Integer

+  b.List: Drop down choices are already created

+  c.String: String in quotes

+  d.Date: Date/Time Format

+  e.Boolean: True or False

+3. Next let’s jump into the tool.
+Our homepage will look something like this, we need to determine which site we are making companies in!
+Type in the company’s domain here.
+If the company site id is “cupcakesandbagels.desk.com”, you only need to add “cupcakesandbagels”.
+Technology is magic, I know.
+4. Before we can use the tool, we want to make sure we grant it access.We need to grant access in the admin panel.
+Admin > Site Settings > API

 ## Warnings
 Please use this tool resposibly.
 Data migrations can be incredibly tricky.
 As a general rule of thumb, please review the CSV for import.